· Pavel Tkachenko · .md

 Index-only scan

 When querying data with an index, PostgreSQL uses it to find data and then goes to the table and retrieves all the data.
-Starting with PostgreSQL 9.2, you can perform an index-only scan, which means that PostgreSQL uses an index to retrieve data without diving into the table itself.
+You can perform an index-only scan, which means that PostgreSQL uses an index to retrieve data without diving into the table itself.
 This is another dramatic performance step, decreasing I/O operations!
 Although there are some constraints, you can retrieve data stored in an index.
 Here is an example:

 User.where(last_name: "Connor").pluck(:last_name)